 7. Offer a summary of the email

-BFI Shop goes back to the original use of email preheaders by summarizing what subscribers can expect to find in this email: exclusive discounts on Blu-ray and DVD box sets.
-This tactic may not be as alluring as the other ones above, but it’s short, simple, and clear, leaving no room for misinterpretation.
+BFI Shop goes back to the original use of email preheaders by providing a short summary text with what subscribers can expect to find in this email: exclusive discounts on Blu-ray and DVD box sets.
+The tactic of using a summary text may not be as alluring as the other ones above, but it’s short, simple, and clear, leaving no room for misinterpretation.
 Sometimes, that’s all you need.

 Email Preheader Best Practices

 When looking at best practices for eCommerce email marketing, email preheaders deserve just as much attention as subject lines or email body copy do.
 After all, they are one of the first things your subscribers see when one of your emails pop into their inbox.

 Below are some general email preheader best practices to follow to increase your open rates.